-Out of curiosity, about a month ago, I ran a one-liner program that tallied the number of lines of code I had put together to give life to SiteTree Pro.
+Out of curiosity, about a month ago, I fed the terminal a one-liner program that would have tallied the number of lines of code I had put together to give life to SiteTree Pro.
 The terminal displayed a number slightly over 13k.
-Looking at it with a bit of proud, I realised a crossroads was just showing up before me: one path went on with SiteTree Pro in constant growth, the other swivelled a little to lead straight towards an adventure even more deepened into the WordPress jungle.
-I really liked what I had built up until then, but I liked even more the ideas that were bubbling in my head.
+Looking at it with a bit of proud, I realised a crossroads was just showing up before me: one path went on with SiteTree Pro in constant growth, the other turned a little to lead straight towards an adventure even more nestled into the WordPress jungle.
+I really liked what I had built up until then, but the ideas that were bubbling in my head inspired me even more.
 So I immediately got to work, and after 3k new lines of code, I can finally announce the release of the first Leaves for SiteTree!

 Leaves are plugins, plugins specifically built for SiteTree.
-Out there this kind of software is called add-on, or simply extension, but apparently I am unable not to leave spoors of me.
+Someone calls this kind of software add-on, or simply extension, but apparently I am unable not to leave spoors of me.

-What follows is just a brief introduction of the two Leaves I am launching today, so feel free to scrutinise them thoroughly.
+What follows is just a brief introduction to the two Leaves I am launching today, so feel free to scrutinise them thoroughly.

 Pro Leaf: the heir of SiteTree Pro